yaoyao120/Roast/README.md

 # Roast
-An instagram style app that allows user to post interesting photos and comment on the others!
+An instagram style app that allows user to post interesting photos and roast on the others!
+Have fun roasting :D

 - User login and signup with email address and password